-GRADUATE PROGRAM AND RESEARCH IN

-HYDRAULICS AND WATER RESOURCES
+GRADUATE STUDY AND RESEARCH IN HYDRAULICS AND WATER RESOURCES

 Students interested in hydraulic engineering will find extraordinary opportunities for study and research leading to advanced degrees in Civil Engineering at The University of Arizona, Tucson, Arizona.
-The courses offered in hydraulics are combined with courses from others areas of the CAEM department and from other departments of the university to enable the students to prepare their study programs to suit their particular needs and goals.
-The Master of Science and Doctor of Philosophy degrees emphasize the development of theory, the application of theory to the solution of contemporary engineering problems, and finally the submission of a research thesis.
-Ample scope is provided to engage in interdisciplinary studies, since many real-life problems are of an interdisciplinary nature.
+Courses offered in hydraulics are combined with courses from others areas of the CAEM department and from other university departments to enable students to tailor their programs to their needs and goals.
+The Master of Science and Doctor of Philosophy degrees emphasize the development and application of theory to solve contemporary engineering problems, and lead to the submission of a research thesis.
+Ample scope is provided to engage in interdisciplinary studies.